TheoSalla/BoardGamePicker/README.md

 # BoardGamePicker

-Web site for randomize a game from users collection from the Board Game Geek API.
+Web site for randomize a game from inserted users "BoardGameGeek"'s collection getting the data with the Board Game Geek API.